 Each lot shall be provided with no less than seventy (70) feet of frontage to a street.

-Comer lots shall be not less than twenty (20) feet greater in width than the minimum required interior lot width, so as to permit adequate building setbacks on both front and side streets.
+Corner lots shall be not less than twenty (20) feet greater in width than the minimum required interior lot width, so as to permit adequate building setbacks on both front and side streets.

 6.7 Double frontage or through lots, other than corner lots, shall be avoided except where it is essential to provide separation of residential development from traffic arteries or to overcome specific disadvantages of topography.
 The front and rear of double frontage lots shall be identified on the plat along with building setback lines established on both frontages, and no access will be allowed from the rear yard street.